ssadras/Competitive_Programming/.github/ISSUE_TEMPLATE/add-your-solution-request.md

 ---
-name: add your solution request
+name: Add your solution request
 about: Suggest your solution to a CP (Competitive programming) question.
 title: ''
 labels: ''